 Do Not Push Them To Their Limits

-It’s normal for extroverts to become risk takers and that’s fine.
+It’s normal for extroverts to become risk-takers and that’s fine.
 However, it’s not okay when they push introverts into things they don’t usually do.
 That is one of the bad habits of extroverts that make introverts lock themselves all over in isolation again.
-Although the intentions are acceptable, it doesn’t work as easy as that.
+Although the intentions are acceptable, it doesn’t work as easily as that.
 Instead of creating a difference, an introvert may only feel pressured and uncomfortable in social situations.
 Therefore, it leads to the hesitation of trying things for the sake of experience.
 It is not wise to push an introvert into something they don’t emotionally want, literally need, or mentally uncomfortable doing, not until they are ready to take the risk.
 Not until they are prepared to challenge themselves to explore and test their capabilities and limits.
 Just allow introverts to have their space and time.

 Always Prepare To Give Back